-F. Respiratory Health in FOP
+6. Respiratory Health in FOP

 Strong respiratory health is important for everyone.
-This is particularly true for individuals with FOP since FOP can severely decrease respiratory capacity from the chest deformities and scoliosis.
+This is particularly true for individuals with FOP since FOP can severely decrease respiratory capacity from the chest wall deformities, heterotopic ossification and scoliosis (Shah et al., 1994; Towler et al., 2020; Botman et al., 2021).